esa/torchquad/docs/source/tutorial.rst

 This notebook is a guide for new users to *torchquad* and is structured in the following way:

--  Necessary imports for this tutorial
+1. Necessary imports for this tutorial
--  Example integration in one dimension (1-D) with complex numbers
+2. Example integration in one dimension (1-D) with complex numbers
--  Example integration in ten dimensions (10-D)
+3. Example integration in ten dimensions (10-D)
--  Some accuracy / runtime comparisons with scipy
+4. Some accuracy / runtime comparisons with scipy
+5. Example showing how gradients can be obtained w.r.t. the integration domain

 Feel free to test the code on your own computer as we go along.